imoraes2006/wasm/README.md

 ## Setup your dev environment
-### If you want to skip the following emscripten dev setup see Docker option for compilation below
+#### If you want to skip the following emscripten SDK development setup see Docker option for compilation below

 Install emsdk: https://emscripten.org/docs/getting_started/downloads.html